 - Hypotonic solution – A hypotonic solution has a lower solute concentration than another solution.

 - Hypertonic solution – A hypertonic solution has a higher solute concentration than another solution.

 To explain the abnormal values of colligative properties and consequently molecular masses a correction factor known as Van’t Hoff Factor is employed.

 It is the ratio of lowering of vapour pressure to vapour pressure of pure solvent.

 Relative lowering of vapour pressure is

-The vapour pressure of a solution is equal to the product of mole fraction of the solvent and its vapour [pressure in pure state.
+The partial pressure of a solvent is equal to the product of mole fraction of the solvent and its vapour pressure in a pure state.